keenhenry/keenhenry.github.io/_posts/2026-05-08-python-raise-vs-raise-e.md

 The second version simply **preserves** the original traceback and propagates the exception to the handler code higher up in the call stack.
-The error and traceback message remain clean, and pointing directly to the original 'cause' of the problem.
-In other words, if your *intention is to 'simply reraise'* the original exception, **this version is WHAT YOU WANT**, not the first version.
+The error and traceback message remain clean, and pointing directly to the original "cause" of the problem.
+In other words, if your *intention is to "simply reraise"* the original exception, **this version is WHAT YOU WANT**, not the first version.

 The third version utilizes the [**exception chaining**][pep3134] feature that became available in Python 3.
-This gives the programmer a tool to intentionally relate two exceptions together, with the original exception (specified in the `from` clause) being the 'cause' of the second exception.
+This gives the programmer a tool to intentionally relate two exceptions together, with the original exception (specified in the `from` clause) being the "cause" of the second exception.
 This is useful for translating a low-level exception into a higher-level domain error, which is more presentable to the end-user.

 Another common pattern of the exception chaining feature is to `raise EXCEPTION from None`.